evildmp/vurt/articles/telling-story.rst

 neglect ones that are at the heart of the matter.

 Stories help avoid this, because by their nature, they work to draw out what's really important.
 Language alone can help to perform this function.
-Think about how you might complete or use some of these phrases when thinking about an episode from your past:
+Consider how you might complete or use some of these phrases when thinking about an episode from your past:

 * *I noticed...*, *I discovered...* (observation)